October 2021 Northeast Pacific bomb cyclone: Meteorological history

 On October 19, a third extratropical cyclone developed over the Northwest Pacific, over the Sea of Japan.
 Over the next several days, the system quickly moved eastward across the North Pacific, moving into the Northeast Pacific on October 23.
 Soon afterward, the system began to quickly intensify while slowing down, though at 00:00 UTC on October 24, the cyclone underwent a center relocation, with the storm's center shifting slightly eastward.
 The system quickly underwent explosive intensification, with the storm's central pressure dropping 21 mbar in just 12 hours on October 24, from 964 mbar to 943 mbar, becoming a powerful bomb cyclone as it moved towards the Pacific Northwest.
 A "bomb cyclone" is a powerful cyclone that undergoes extreme intensification, with the central pressure dropping at least 24 mbar within a 24-hour period.
 Around this time, the system's rainbands began moving ashore in Western North America, bringing severe impacts to the region.
 The system ended up triggering a Category 5 Atmospheric River event, the highest rating on a scale devised by the Scripps Institute of Oceanography in 2019 for ranking the severity of atmospheric river storms, from 1 to 5.
 Later that day, at 18:00 UTC, the storm reached its peak intensity off the coast of the Pacific Northwest, with a minimum central pressure of 942 mbar, making it the most powerful cyclone on record to strike Western North America, in terms of pressure.
 The storm's central pressure had dropped 46 mbar over a 24-hour period, from 988 mbar to 942 mbar.
 Afterward, the cyclone gradually weakened as it slowly moved towards the coast of British Columbia, with a new low developing over California, as the eastern portion of the system broke off and became a new storm.
 Early on October 26, the cyclone rapidly weakened while making landfall in British Columbia, before being absorbed into a larger approaching extratropical cyclone to the west, several hours later, at 09:00 UTC that day.
-However, the new storm that broke off from the bomb cyclone continued moving eastward across the United States for the next several days, before developing into a powerful cyclone that struck the Eastern United States around the Halloween weekend, producing 3.01 in of rain in Baltimore.
+However, the new storm that broke off from the bomb cyclone continued moving eastward across the United States for the next several days, before developing into a powerful cyclone that struck the Eastern United States around the Halloween weekend, producing 3.01 in of rain in Baltimore, and resulting in the George Washington Parkway shutting down.